suksham11/food-delivery/README.md

 ***Food Delivery Website***

 This is a fullstack food delivery website built to provide a seamless food ordering experience.
 The project includes a frontend developed using React and ViteJS, and a backend developed with the MERN stack (MongoDB, Express.js, React, and Node.js).
-The application also integrates Stripe for payment processing, supports data fetching, API connections, and includes an admin panel for managing orders and users.
+The application also integrates Stripe for payment processing, supports data fetching, API connections, and includes an admin panel for managing orders and users. bcrypt: Library for hashing passwords securely.Axios: HTTP client for making requests to the backend API.Stripe: Payment gateway for processing online payments securely.

 ***Table of Contents***